-Austin, Texas - Planeta.com
+Austin, Texas

 Austin is the capital of Texas.

-Population in the city limits approximately 950,000, over 2 million in the metro area; currently 11th largest city in the USA; about 3% growth rate annually.
+Population in the city limits approximately 950,000, over 2 million in the metro area; currently 11th largest city in the USA

 Google Maps